dadaismee/vs_blog/src/blog/phd-draft/index.md

 <div class="caption">Institutional components in rules-in-equilibrium theory</div>
 </div>

 What Guala and Hidriks propose with introduction of representation as a necessary component of a theory of social institutions is essentially a way of connecting objective equilibria and subjective rules.
-And a core idea is that the latter can misrepresent the former: agents can have false beliefs about objective states (personal communication with Guala).
+And a core idea is that the latter can misrepresent the former as I have already noted: agents can have false beliefs about objective states.

-However, it is not evident how rules *(mis)represent* strategies, especially after we have suggested that there are public and private representation components in RiE.
-To clarify, the authors, drawing on @hindriks2005, bridge their rules-in-equilbria account of institutions with the constitutive rules account.
-The latter presents institutions as systems of statuses and functions, proposed by @searle1995 as the formula "X counts as Y in C”.
+However, it is not evident how rules *(mis)represent* strategies, although we have suggested that there are public and private representation components in RiE which might not coincide.
+To clarify, the authors, drawing on @hindriks2005, bridge their rules-in-equilbria account of institutions with the constitutive rules account of @searle1995.
+The latter presents institutions as systems of statuses and functions as the formula "X counts as Y in C”.
 Searle draws a sharp distinction between constitutive and regulative rules, emphasizing the difference in their syntax, for that of the latter is “do X if Y”.

 The constitutive rules approach argues that our beliefs are essential for the existence of institutions, which involve more than just actions.
 This applies to objects, persons, and events too.
 X in "X counts as Y in C" can be replaced by predicates that refer to any ontological category [@guala2015, 470].